Theory of Ca$_{10}$Cr$_7$O$_{28}$ as a bilayer breathing-kagome magnet: Classical thermodynamics and semi-classical dynamics: Dynamical properties of

 \section{Dynamical properties of ${\cal H}_{\sf BBK}$}

 The thermodynamic properties of the BBK model, reported in Section~\ref{sec:thermodynamics}, are consistent with the experimental observation that \CCO\ enters a spin--liquid state at temperatures \mbox{$T \lesssim 500\ \text{mK}$}.
 To learn more about this spin liquid, we now turn to dynamical simulations.
 These will provide us with a basis for comparison with inelastic neutron scattering (INS) experiments, which reveal dynamics at a range of different energy scales \cite{Balz2016,Balz2017-PRB95,Sonnenschein2019}.
-We adopt a (semi--)classical molecular dynamics (MD) approach, in which spin configurations are drawn from a Boltzmann distribution, generated by MC simulation, and then evolved according to the Heisenberg equation of motion \cite{moessner98-PRL80,conlon10-PRB81,Taillefumier2014}

-where, initially, we shall consider the case of zero magnetic field, $B^z = 0$.
-We consider a single bilayer, with parameters taken from experiment [cf. Table~\ref{tab:experimental.parameters}].
-Further details of numerical methods can be found in Appendix~\ref{appendix:Numerics}.